vyly2106/Airbnb-marketing-analysis/README.md

 ## Research question

-The goal of this project is to answer the follwing question based on data: *To what extend does the number of COVID-19 cases affect the number of Airbnb listings?*
+The goal of this project is to answer the following question based on data: *To what extend does the number of COVID-19 cases affect the number of Airbnb listings?*

 ## Repository content

-This repository contians data on the amount of COVID-19 cases per city.
-Furthermorem, is contains Airbnb data from **20XX-2021**.
-The data has been collected from various Europian cities, which include:
+This repository contains data on the number of COVID-19 cases per city.
+Furthermore, is contains Airbnb data from **20XX-2021**.
+The data has been collected from various European cities, which include:

 * Amsterdam,	Netherlands
 * Barcelona,	Spain